 This is pretty interesting when you think about the construct of language and words.

 In our modern world, words are seen as symbols, arbitrary signifiers whose meaning and agency are derived only from context and cultural consent.
 A chair is called a chair because we all agree to associate that word/label with a piece of furniture upon which a person sits.
 However, as a society, we can consent to re-naming that object, without also redefining the attributes that are inherent to it.
-In essence, we all partake in a socio-linguistic contract whereby words are symbols with no existential connection to those things and ideals they represent.
+In essence, we all partake in a socio-linguistic contract whereby words are symbols with no existential connection to those things or ideals they represent.

 For example, if we all agree to delete the word ‘chair’ from our lexicon and henceforth refer to those things formerly classified as chairs as, let’s say, “squeebobs,” modern linguistic theory espouses that the chairs themselves, the actual objects and their purpose, would not change.
-The qualities and existential data points that were formerly associated with “chairs” would simply transfer to the new label—and we would neatly push our squeebobs under the table, shop at LazyBoy squeebob shops, and lounge in lawn squeebobs to watch the sunset.
+The qualities and existential data points that were formerly associated with “chairs” would simply transfer to the new label—and we would neatly push our squeebobs under the table, shop at LazyBoy squeebob stores, and recline in lawn squeebobs to watch the sunset.
 As Shakespeare wrote, “What’s in a name?
 That which we call a rose, by any other name would smell as sweet.”

 But would it?

-When you look at more abstract nouns/names/words such as freedom, justice, and love, the paradigm becomes a bit more complicated.
+When you look at more abstract nouns/names/words such as freedom, justice, and love, the paradigm becomes a more complicated.
 When a society uses words on paper to define a black man as three-fifths of a person, and we broadly call that just—have we changed the very essence of justice?
-If a society such as Ancient Greece shelters and justifies the practice of abandoning an unwanted child in the wilderness under the auspices of “humane”—have we not only assigned that action a modifier, but also modified the very essence of what it means to be humane, thus redefining humanity?
+If a society such as Ancient Greece condones the practice of abandoning an unwanted child in the wilderness under the auspices of “humane”—have we not only assigned that action a modifier, but also modified the very essence of what it means to be humane, thus redefining humanity?

-Are words truly nothing more than arbitrary symbols that can theoretically be interchanged without impacting the essence of those things and ideals that they name?
+Are words truly nothing more than arbitrary symbols that can theoretically be interchanged without impacting the essence of those things and ideals they name?
 Are words nothing more than cursory labels that have no inherent relationship to the things and idealisms they represent or to the matrices of reality constructed by those actual things and ideals?

 If ancient and medieval people truly believed that locking away a word such as “Alleluia” and not using it for 63 days could render it more potent and powerful upon its eventual release, what else did they believe that might teach us to better appreciate the phenomes that we string together like pearls into words?